 Spectrum Brands is exposed to the risk of default by the counterparties with which Spectrum Brands transacts and generally does not require collateral or other security to support financial instruments subject to credit risk.
 Spectrum Brands monitors counterparty credit risk on an individual basis by periodically assessing each such counterparty's credit rating exposure.
 The maximum loss due to credit risk equals the fair value of the gross asset derivatives that are concentrated with certain domestic and foreign financial institution counterparties.
-Spectrum Brands considers these exposures when measuring its credit reserve on its derivative assets, which was insignificant as of March 31, 2016 and September 30, 2015.
+Spectrum Brands considers these exposures when measuring its credit reserve on its derivative assets, which was insignificant as of June 30, 2016 and September 30, 2015.

 Spectrum Brands' standard contracts do not contain credit risk related contingent features whereby Spectrum Brands would be required to post additional cash collateral as a result of a credit event.
 However, Spectrum Brands is typically required to post collateral in the normal course of business to offset its liability positions.
-As of March 31, 2016 and September 30, 2015, there was \$0.5 and \$3.5, respectively, of posted cash collateral related to such liability positions.
-In addition, as of March 31, 2016 and September 30, 2015, Spectrum Brands had no posted standby letters of credit related to such liability positions.
+As of June 30, 2016, there was no cash collateral outstanding.
+As of September 30, 2015, there was \$3.5 of posted cash collateral related to such liability positions.
+In addition, as of June 30, 2016 and September 30, 2015, Spectrum Brands had no posted standby letters of credit related to such liability positions.
 The cash collateral is included in "Receivables, net" within the accompanying Condensed Consolidated Balance Sheets.